mkudija/mkudija.github.io/reading/notes/2020-11-18-After Virtue.md

 ## Ch 5 - Why the Enlightenment Project of Justifying Morality Had to Fail
-***Summary: The secular removal of man's telos formed the incoherent inheritance that guranteed the failure of the Enlightenment project.***
+***Summary: The secular removal of man's telos formed the incoherent inheritance that guaranteed the failure of the Enlightenment project.***

-- Enlightenment thinkers (Kierkegaard, Kant, Diderot, Hume, Smith, etc.) were inheritors of a specific scheme of moral beliefs whos internal incoherence ensured their failure before they started (51)
+- Enlightenment thinkers (Kierkegaard, Kant, Diderot, Hume, Smith, etc.) were inheritors of a specific scheme of moral beliefs whose internal incoherence ensured their failure before they started (51)
 - Ancient scheme, the *teleological* scheme of Aristotle's *Nicomachean Ethics* (52), which is furthered in the framework of theism by Thomas (53)
 - The 3 Elements of a Rational, Functional Moral Culture (cf [AOM](https://www.artofmanliness.com/articles/modern-morality-shrill/)):
   - 1. Man-as-he-happens-to-be